What’s Included in the Bylaw

 What are the fines associated with this bylaw, and how will they be applied?

 An individual can be fined between $50 and $500, while a corporation can be fined between $100 and $10,000 dollars, which is consistent with other City bylaws.
-The City would always intend to provide education, guidance, and warnings before any financial penalty, wherever practicable.
+The City would always intend to provide education, guidance, and warnings before any financial penalty, wherever possible.

 Will there be a review period after the Bylaw is in effect?